MountainsToGo/WhereAmI/README.md

-# GPS Location App - Web Version
+# WhereAmI - GPS Location App

 A web-based GPS location finder that works on Android and iOS browsers.
-Access your precise GPS coordinates, view your location on an interactive map, and share your location instantly.
+Access your precise GPS coordinates, view your location on an interactive map, and install as a home screen app with a beautiful compass icon.

 ## Features